Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Theoretical framework

 where the integral is taken over all possible orientations of the unit vector $\hat u$.

 The formulation of the EPR paradox initiated a sustained experimental and theoretical effort to characterize nonclassical correlations.
-A Bell inequality sets an upper bound on the correlations between measurement outcomes on two subsystems that must be respected by local hidden-variable theories (LHVTs).
-Bell's theorem~\cite{Bell:1964kc} shows that, although all LHVTs satisfy these inequalities, the correlations predicted by QM can violate them.
+A Bell inequality sets an upper bound, which must be respected by local hidden-variable theories (LHVTs), on the correlations between measurement outcomes on two subsystems.
+Bell's theorem~\cite{Bell:1964kc} shows that, while all LHVTs must satisfy these inequalities, the correlations predicted by QM can violate them.
 Experimental tests have indeed observed such violations~\cite{Aspect1982,Hagley1997,Belle:2007ocp,Storz:2023jjx}, thereby ruling out LHVTs and supporting the QM description of nature.

-In our case we rely on quantum state tomography of the two-qubit system, used to reconstruct the underlying quantum state.
+In a high-energy collider environment, Bell correlations are evaluated via quantum tomography of the underlying two-qubit state.
 This strategy does not constitute a direct test of Bell inequality and, thus, cannot exclude LHVTs~\cite{Abel:2025skj,Bechtle:2025ugc, Abel:1992kz}.
 Instead, it assesses whether the reconstructed state would be expected to violate a standard Bell test.